eric-s-s/dice-tables/docs/implementation_details/inheritance.rst

 When creating new methods, you can generate new events dictionaries by using dicetables.additiveevents.EventsDictCreator.  the factory can create new instances with EventsFactory.from_params.
-For examples see the last few test in `tests.factory.test_eventsfactory <https://github.com/eric-s-s/dice-tables/blob/master/tests/factory/test_eventsfactory.py#L691>`_
+For an example see `tests.factory.test_eventsfactory 1 <https://github.com/eric-s-s/dice-tables/blob/master/tests/factory/test_eventsfactory.py#L691>`_
+. other examples of inheritance with DiceTable can be found just above that at:
+`tests.factory.test_eventsfactory 2 <https://github.com/eric-s-s/dice-tables/blob/master/tests/factory/test_eventsfactory.py#L618>`_